MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 *Figure 2: How new datasets are ingested (automated).*

-Enterpises could use custom applications, Azure Logic Apps, or Microsoft Power Apps in the data management landing zone to enter data into the Data Factory metastore and gain the following benefits:
+Enterpises can use custom applications, Azure Logic Apps, or Microsoft Power Apps in the data management landing zone to enter data into the Data Factory metastore and gain the following benefits:

 - Source details are registered, including production and Data Factory environments.
 - Data shape, format, and quality constraints are captured.